-10.6.
-Announcement and reporting of grants
+11. Announcement of grants

-We will publish non-sensitive details of successful projects on GrantConnect, at a minimum.
-The government may make other public announcements, including media releases, about successful projects.
+We will publish non-sensitive details of successful projects on GrantConnect.
 We are required to do this by the Commonwealth Grants Rules and Guidelines unless otherwise prohibited by law.
 We may also publish this information on business.gov.au.
 This information may include: